ajancheta/GalacticAgeCalculator/README.md

 `npm install` This will allow the viewer of this project to have access to the CLI (command line interface) for webpack.

 `npm run build`
 This will automatically build the bundle once.
-The entry file is `./src/script/index.js`, with production ready code (minified).
+The entry file is `./src/main.js`, with production ready code (minified).

 `npm run start`
 This will watch the file changes in `./src` and automatically build the bundle with dev build (not minified).
-This is a continuous monitoring so to stop it, type the key combination `Ctrl + C` within the terminal.
+This is a continuous monitoring so to stop it just type the key combination `Ctrl + C` within the terminal.

 ## Known Bugs
 There are no known bugs.